mudit-1711/python/README.md

-# Python Practice & Learning
+# ML, Python Practice & Learning

 This repository serves as my personal workspace to practice Python programming, data science, and machine learning.